'Scum of the earth': Drug victims face Purdue Pharma owners

 “I’m angry, I’m pissed, but I move on,” Adams said.
 “Because our society lost a person who could have made so many more contributions. … You took so much from us, but we plan to, through our faith in God, move forward.”

 Thursday was Richard Sackler’s 77th birthday, according to public records.
-Later this month, Nelson said, she and her husband will visit the cemetery on what would have been Brian’s 34th birthday.
+Later this month, Nelson said, she and her husband will visit the cemetery on what would have been Bryan’s 34th birthday.

 “I understand today’s your birthday, Richard, how will you be celebrating?” she said.
 “I guarantee it won’t be in the cemetery. … You have truly benefitted from the death of children.
 You are scum of the earth.”